sudo-Ayush/Web-Enumerator/README.md

 A simple python script that can help you with initial **reconnaissance** in your pentesting process.

+**Things it can do:**

+- Server Discovery
+- Host Diagnostic
+- Fetch Whois Information
+- Enumerate Nameservers
+- Enumerate Sub-domains

 ## Installation
 ```
 git clone https://github.com/sudo-Ayush/Web-Enumerator.git